Unraveling Molecular Structure: A Multimodal Spectroscopic Dataset for Chemistry: Conclusion and Limitations

 In this study we introduce the first multimodal spectroscopic dataset for structure elucidation including six different types of spectra for 790k molecules sampled from USPTO.
 We conduct a series of experiments on structure elucidation, generating a spectrum from a molecule and evaluate boosted gradient trees, 1D-CNNs and transformer models on classifying which functional groups are present in a molecule based on the spectra.

 However, the dataset also has multiple limitations, the largest being that all data is simulated.
-As a result there is a distribution shift between simulated and experimental spectra and trained on the data in this set will likely benefit from further finetuning on experimental spectra.
+As a result, there is a distribution shift between simulated and experimental spectra and models trained on the data in this set will likely benefit from further finetuning on experimental spectra.
+The efficacy of these models is inherently determined by the fidelity of the underlying simulation used to generate the spectra.
+Another limitation is the chemical space covered by USPTO.
+The USPTO dataset contains molecules sourced from patents and as a result, is biased towards synthesisable molecules with applications in industry.
+This means that models trained on our dataset may not perform as well on molecules outside of this scope, e.g. natural products.

 We hope that this work can address the severe lack of openly available spectroscopic datasets and serve as a foundation to build models capable of automated structure elucidation for chemistry and with that streamline the molecular discovery pipeline from synthesis to structure determination.